 By combining rules and Smart Wall presets, you can control what is displayed on your video wall in similar way as the system uses rules to control the behavior of cameras and more.
 For example, a rule can trigger your video wall to display a certain Smart Wall preset during a certain day.
 You can even use rules to control what individual monitors in a video wall display.
-See Add a rule on page 303 for information about how to create rules.
+See Rules on page 309 for information about how to create rules.